fenago/next-level-python-big-data/machine-learning-apache-spark/lab_6.md

     from our input data.
 However, rather than training a deep CNN from scratch---which could take many days, even with distributed technologies---we will take advantage of the pretrained Inception-v3 deep CNN.
-To do this, we will use a process called **transfer learning**.
-In this process, knowledge gained while solving one machine learning problem is applied to a different but related problem.
 To use transfer learning in our case study, we employ the [DeepImageFeaturizer] module of the third-party
     [sparkdl] Spark package.
 The [DeepImageFeaturizer] not
     only transforms our images into numeric features, it also performs